How to Pray for Healing - Scripture Prayers for Healing

 The prayer of faith does not rest on human emotions, feelings or desires.
 It is based on a word from God.

-Several moments later I sensed that God was saying in my innermost spirit that Kelly’s sickness was not unto death.
+Several moments later I sensed that God was saying in my innermost spirit that her sickness was not unto death.
 She would survive and live to raise her children.

 "Surgery is scheduled for Monday," she said.
 "The doctors want the swelling to subside before they operate.
 There is no guarantee that the artery will hold until then."